 You left your cushioned corporate job, you’re self-employed you’re making tons of money, but your business is in its infancy this is going to be a problem.
 Going from a reliable job to a self-employment job even if you’re making lots of money is good to be an issue for nearly every mortgage loan program out there.
 Going the other way from self-employed to W2 is a different story.

-Your self-employed and you’re writing everything off:
+You self-employed and you’re writing everything off:

 This is a big one.
-Just because you can write everything off from a tax standpoint doesn’t necessarily mean that you should writing off all your expenses against your income will save you money with IRS, but it will work against you when it comes time to apply for mortgage financing.
+Just because you can write everything off from a tax standpoint doesn’t necessarily mean that you should write off all your expenses against your income will save you money with IRS, but it will work against you when it comes time to apply for mortgage financing.
 Pay the taxes that you owe stop being clever.
 That path will not lead you to where you want to be in support of using mortgage financing to buy a home.

 You don’t have a payment buffer:

 You might not get the house for what you’re willing to spend on it, you might get a counteroffer and the payment difference could swing your buying power by one to $200 a month.
-You must have at least a $200 a month payment buffer when you’re evaluating a house versus a house payment.
+You must have at least a $ 200-a-month payment buffer when you’re evaluating a house versus a house payment.
 If you don’t want to buy a house or if you’re prospective buying a house is going to go out the window because you’re not willing to take on an extra $200 a month for example you probably shouldn’t be buying a house at all, and you should work on saving money for a down payment and/or working on your income.

 Your credit score is rough:

 The good news is most but not all mortgage banks will do low credit score loans.
 The FHA will go down to a fico score lowest of 580 and conventional mortgages recently announced they will go as low as a 600-credit score.
 You are hearing that correct for conventional loans.
 This is huge!
 Your credit score needs to be low to be in this category and if that’s the case, expect a difficult process it’s not easy but nothing worth getting in life ever is and those credit scores are doable for home mortgage financing.
-Be prepared to put down a larger down payment, be prepared for more questions as they pop up in the process and be prepared to pay a higher interest rate and higher fees if your credit score is in this territory, most mortgage companies for ultra-good interest rates typically have a 700 or better credit score associated with them.
+Be prepared to put down a larger down payment, be prepared for more questions as they pop up in the process, and be prepared to pay a higher interest rate and higher fees if your credit score is in this territory, most mortgage companies for ultra-good interest rates typically have a 700 or better credit score associated with them.

 Your expectations are inconsistent with what the market supports:

 You want a $500,000 house for 3 bedrooms 2 baths on 2 acres of land out in the country, with a 2-car garage and a swimming pool where the average priced house is $650,000.
 See the difference?
-The expectation in support of what the market might support in your area in which you’re looking for inconsistent.
-It doesn’t mean don’t buy a house because what you want might not be there but what it does mean is adjust your expectation and purchase a house that’s within your budget especially if you’re a move up or a first-time home buyer.
+The expectation in support of what the market might support in the area in which you’re looking is inconsistent.
+It doesn’t mean don’t buy a house because what you want might not be there but what it does mean is to adjust your expectation and purchase a house that’s within your budget especially if you’re a move-up or a first-time home buyer.
 Why?
 You can buy the house, let the market do its thing, wait on it for 5 to 7 years, and come out after 5 to 7 years with a ton of equity in the property and do extremely well for yourself financially.

 Looking to get a mortgage?
 Start with a no-cost loan quote today!